constellant/dpSlate/source/dpSlateHelp/index.md

 * `version:` a text string used to display the current version of the document in both the Title Page and the TOC Footer (if both are turned on).
 * `copyright:` a text string that contains the copyright statement for the document.
 Copyright statements should contain the word "Copyright", followed by the copyright symbol of &copy;, followed by the years that the work was first created and the year that it was last modified, and finished off with the phrase "All Rights Reserved."
 * `publisher:` a text string that contains the name of the document publisher.
-* `publisher_address:` a text string that contains the address of the publisher.
+* `publisherAddress:` a text string that contains the address of the publisher.
 * `comments:`  a free text string that allows the author to put in information about the document that will help the reader understand the context.

 In addition to these values that are set for the Title Page, the date that the document was "built" is displayed at the bottom of the "Title Page" as the "Published Date".

 ## Turning on Language Tabs

-The _language_tab_ directive is used to create the programming language tabs that make up the right hand panel of a dpSlate document.
-The _language_tab_ directive is a list and thus the _language_tab_ statement is followed by one or more lines containing a statement that contains two blank spaces, a dash, the name of the language for use in encoding the document, an option ":", followed by an optional display name for the language.
+The _languageTab_ directive is used to create the programming language tabs that make up the right hand panel of a dpSlate document.
+The _languageTab_ directive is a list and thus the _languageTab_ statement is followed by one or more lines containing a statement that contains two blank spaces, a dash, the name of the language for use in encoding the document, an option ":", followed by an optional display name for the language.

 The name of the language must be recognized by the system such that the display engine will automatically perform syntax highlighting on the code.
 The engine supports lots of different languages but the most common values used are: